AmpliconSuite/AmpliconArchitect/docs/standalone_usage.md

 ## Installing AA as a standalone tool

-This is not recommended, as the AA module will be seperated from the AmpliconSuite-pipeline tools that prepare and filter its inputs.
+This is not recommended, as the AA module will be separated from the AmpliconSuite-pipeline tools that prepare and filter its inputs.

 ### Installing from GitHub source code: